 4.2.2. the Learning Materials may not be combined with or incorporated in any way with any other work or publication, including any learning platform.

 5.2.
-The Subscriber may disclose such information:
+The School may disclose such information:

 5.2.2. as may be required by law, court order or any governmental or regulatory authority.